Dani-Gordon/Noms-backend/README.md

 - Password: Password!1

 ## Goals and Timeframe:
 - Build a full-stack application using a Python Django API (using Django REST Framework to serve your data from a Postgres database).
 Consume your API with a separate front-end built with React.
 Have multiple relationships and CRUD functionality for a few models.
 Implement thoughtful user stories/wireframes to develop your MVP and stretch goals.
-Have an entity relationship diagram showing proposed database schema.
+Have an entity relationship diagram showing the proposed database schema.
 Have a visually impressive design.
 Follow suggestions to be deployed online so it's publicly accessible.
-- 13 days
+- 13 days (solo project)

 ## Technologies Used:
 React (JavaScript) | Sass | CSS | Bulma | Python | Django | PostgreSQL | Heroku | Netlify